 Exams are closed book, closed notes, and closed Internet.
 The only allowed outside resource is the built-in Microsoft Help system.
-The use of cell phones, smart watches, tablets, or other communications devices is prohibited.
+The use of cameras, cell phones, smart watches, tablets, or other communications devices is prohibited.
+Talking or communicating with others is also prohibited.
 You must have a valid WVU or government-issued photo ID to take each exam.